 Tree Offset Strategy

-It provides key principles for the selection of species and locations for the trees to be planted along the light rail alignment and within its vicinity such as streets, local parks and reserves.
+The strategy provided key principles for the selection of species and locations for the trees to be planted along the light rail alignment and within its vicinity such as streets, local parks and reserves.

 Native plants and trees near the Parramatta Light Rail 'Green track' in Cumberland.
 Copyright State of New South Wales (Transport for NSW).

-Why are new trees being planted?
+Why were new trees being planted?

-New trees will be planted:
+New trees were planted:

 - in and around the Parramatta Light Rail route

-How many trees are being removed?
+How many trees were removed?

-Transport for NSW remains committed to retaining or replacing trees wherever possible.
+Transport for NSW is committed to retaining or replacing trees wherever possible.
 The 2017 Parramatta Light Rail Environmental Impact Statement (EIS) estimated that between 1900 and 2650 trees could be removed as part of the project.

 Mature fig trees along the route